What is strep throat?

 - Nausea or vomiting and abdominal pain

-- Fine sandpaper-like rash, also known as scarlet fever
+- A fine sandpaper-like rash, also known as scarlet fever

 Testing and diagnosis for strep throat

 If your child has signs and symptoms of strep throat, a throat swab may be performed in the office.
-A rapid test, which takes approximately five minutes, can determine if your child has strep throat.
-If the test in negative, a strep culture is send out to the laboratory for confirmation.
-This may take 48-72 hours for the results to come back.
+A rapid test can help determine if your child has strep throat.
+If the test in negative, a strep culture is send to the laboratory for confirmation.
+It takes a few days for culture results to return from the lab.
+Giving medicine for relieving pain or fever will not affect the result of a strep test.

 Treatment for strep throat